Djani-Antova/Djani-Antova/README.md

 ### Hi there 👋.
-I am a software enthusiast exploring new technologies every day.
+I am a software enthusiast exploring new skills every day.

 Here are some stats:
 </br>